 A few seconds is all it takes to captivate an audience.
 Of course a two-hour film or thirty-minute sitcom can still be riveting, but the meteoric rise of TikTok proves that short-form video is the future of content consumption.

 When TikTok’s Chinese parent company ByteDance acquired the rival app Musical.ly in November 2017, everything changed.
 The merge between TikTok and Musical.ly users allowed ByteDance to enter the US market—and eventually the world—with a new take on video content.

 Every day, users worldwide engage with the app by creating short-form videos involving dance challenges, comedy, social justice, or simply “slice-of-life” montages of everyday people.
 The application’s interface allows users of all levels to produce videos—without years and years of extensive film school training or expensive camera equipment.
-The frequency of creation and the storytelling innovation has garnered somewhere around 689 million monthly TikTok users.
+The frequency of creation and the storytelling innovation has garnered more than 1 billion monthly active TikTok users.

 What happens to these everyday people when their content is viewed by an audience of 100 million people daily?
 Overnight celebrity.
 Creators are thrust into a professional world, constantly creating content to keep up with their international audiences.
 They perform on a world stage behind cameras on their smartphones, and they’ve permanently altered the video landscape.

 Let’s see what we can learn about video marketing from TikTok’s top creators.

 Almost all of the traditional rules that apply to long-form video content and standard online video don’t apply to TikTok creators.
 Big budgets, professional productions teams, and screenplays play little to no part in the success of content on TikTok.
 Based on the top content creators of social media, we can see that all you need is a reliable smartphone, good lighting, and basic communication skills.